junxit/us-congress-bills-114/bill.md

 - **(e)** *Additional powers* As determined necessary by the Commission, the Commission may—
   - **(1)** procure supplies, services, and property;
   - **(2)** make contracts;
-  - **(3)** expend in furtherance of this Act funds appropriated, donated, or received in pursuance of contracts entered into under this Act; and
+  - **(3)** expend in furtherance of this Act funds donated or received in pursuance of contracts entered into under this Act; and
   - **(4)** take such actions as are necessary to enable the Commission to carry out efficiently and in the public interest the purposes of this Act.
 - **(f)** *Use of materials*
   - **(1)** *Time capsule* A representative portion of all books, manuscripts, miscellaneous printed matter, memorabilia, relics, and other materials relating to the United States Semiquincentennial shall be deposited in a time capsule—